|Home > Step-Up Mentorship Program > Step-Up Summer Summit|

 the value of teamwork.
 At past Summer Summits participants have played

 basketball, soccer, and other recreational activities and have taken part in scavenger hunts through downtown Minneapolis.
-Attendees of the Summit also spend a full day at outdoor camp where they take part in team building exercises and other challenging endeavors.
+Attendees of the Summit also spend a full day at an outdoor camp where they take part in team building exercises and other challenging endeavors.

 The Summer Summit is intended to prepare eighth-grade boys for